amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-05.md

 reached either the left or right boundary of the arena.
 If so, we reverse its direction and put it back in the middle of the screen.

-Now, we just need to add our new system to `main.rs`, and we should be able to keep playing after someone scores and log who got the point.
+Now, we need to add our new system to `main.rs`, and we should be able to keep playing after someone scores and log who got the point.

 ```rust